switchupcb/copygen/examples/program/README.md

 return code, nil
 ```

 Copygen's standard functions (`Parse`, `Match`, `Generate`) accept a [`model.Generator`](https://pkg.go.dev/github.com/switchupcb/copygen/cli/models#Generator).
-This allows the implementation of any configuration method (including `LoadYML`) with a Copygen standard function, as long as that method returns a valid `model.Generator`.
-In a similar manner, custom `Parse`, `Match`, and `Generate` functions can be used with Copygen standard functions interchangeably.
+This lets the implementation of any configuration method (including `LoadYML`) with a Copygen standard function, as long as that method returns a valid `model.Generator`. similarly, custom `Parse`, `Match`, and `Generate` functions can be used with Copygen standard functions interchangeably.

 ### Configuration